-Remote Cardiac Health Monitoring is a technique or system which uses technology to measure things like heart rate, heart volume, and heart rhythm from a distance.
+Remote Cardiac Health Monitoring is a technique or system that uses technology to measure things like heart rate, heart volume, and heart rhythm from a distance.
 This is generally done with people who are on the verge of heart conditions or are already facing heart problems.

 The most common method of remote cardiac heart monitoring is through the use of a portable device known as a Holter monitor.
 This device measures and records the electrical activity of the heart and is worn for 24-48 hours around the waist or chest by the patient, usually done over a period of time.
 The patient then returns the monitor to their healthcare provider, who analyzes the recorded data.

-The patients who are in need of long term cardiac monitoring or those who are more prone to develop heart problems can also use a mobile app or other wearable devices, which is another method of remote cardiac heart monitoring.
+The patients who are in need of long-term cardiac monitoring or those who are more prone to develop heart problems can also use a mobile app or other wearable devices, which is another method of remote cardiac heart monitoring.

 Remote cardiac monitoring is especially useful for patients who live in rural or remote areas where access to healthcare facilities may be limited.
 The healthcare providers can then provide patients with more informed decisions by monitoring them more closely thus leading to better outcomes for the patients.